eR-Biostat/Course-developers/README.md

 * Corresponding set of slides.

 ## Contact information
-If you want to develop/contribute a course within the **>eR-Biostat** initative please contact ziv.shkedy@uhasselt.be
+If you want to develop/contribute a course within the **>eR-Biostat** initative please contact us by email erbiostat@gmail.com